hughesd22/the-odin-project-notes/README.md

 puts b #=> 4
 ```

-It's only when the underlying value that both variables point to is altered (not just reassignment of one of the variables) that both variables will be affected.
+...it's that when the underlying value that both variables point to is altered (not just reassignment of one of the variables, which creates a new object), both variables will be affected since they point to the same object in memory.

 #### Getting Data from a User